benlue/soar/README.md

 So, here comes SOAR.

 ## Usage
-Below are short cuts to import sections of this guide:
+Below are short cuts to important sections of this guide:

 + [DB Settings](#dbSetup)
 + [Query](#query)